 Both the CIPFA Code and the CLG Guidance requires each commissioner to invest their funds prudently, and to have regard to the security and liquidity of their investments before seeking the highest rate of return, or yield.
-The Commissioners objectives when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
+The Commissioners' objectives when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
 Where balances are expected to be invested for more than one year, the Commissioner will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.

 - 8.2 The Commissioners' investment priorities are the security of capital and the liquidity of investments. - 8.3 The Commissioners will also aim to achieve the optimum return on his investments, commensurate with proper levels of security and liquidity.
-The risk appetites of the Commissioners are extremely low in order to give overriding and absolute priority to the security of their investments. - In accordance with the above, and in order to minimise the risk to investments, the Commissioners have below stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
+The risk appetites of the Commissioners are extremely low in order to give overriding and absolute priority to the security of their investments.

+- In accordance with the above, and in order to minimise the risk to investments, the Commissioners have below stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
 The creditworthiness methodology used to create the counterparty list takes account of the ratings and watches published by all three ratings agencies, with a full understanding of what the ratings represent.
 Using information from Arlingclose, service banks' ratings are monitored on a real time basis with knowledge of any changes notified electronically as the agencies notify modifications. - 8.5 Furthermore, the Commissioners' officers recognise that ratings should not be the sole determinant of the quality of an institution and that it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which the institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
-To this end the Commissioners' officers will engage with the advisors, Arlingclose, to monitor market pricing and overlay that information on top of the credit ratings.

-- 8.6 Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
+To this end the Commissioners' officers will engage with the advisors, Arlingclose, to monitor market pricing and overlay that information on top of the credit ratings. - 8.6 Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
 The aim of the strategy is to generate a list of highly creditworthy counterparties which will also enable diversification and thus avoidance of concentration risk.
-The intention of the strategy is to provide security of investment and minimisation of risk. - 8.7 Given the increasing risk and falling returns from short-term unsecured bank investments, each Commissioner may further diversify into more secure and/or higher yielding asset classes during 2017/18.
-This is especially the case for the estimated £22m that Warwickshire holds and £30m that West Mercia holds that is available for longer-term investment.
-All of the Commissioners' surplus cash remains invested in short-term unsecured bank deposits.
-This diversification will represent change in a continuation of the new strategy adopted in 2015/16 and 2016/17. - The Commissioner may invest its surplus funds with any of the counterparty types in Table 2 below, subject to the cash limits (per counterparty) and the time limits shown.
+The intention of the strategy is to provide security of investment and minimisation of risk. - 8.7 Given the increasing risk and very low returns from short-term unsecured bank investments, each Commissioner may further diversify into more secure and/or higher yielding asset classes during 2018/19.
+However, this is more appropriate for surplus funds that the Commissioners may hold that are available for longer-term investment.
+Due to the lower levels of a cash that are expected to be available for investment, as set out in the tables in Section 5, it is unlikely that longer-term investment will be made.
+All of the Commissioners' surplus cash remains invested in short-term unsecured bank deposits. - 8.8 The Commissioners may invest their surplus funds with any of the counterparty types shown in the respective tables below, subject to the cash limits (per counterparty) and the time limits shown.